Swiped: Hooking up in the Digital Age (2018) - Review

 Additional Thoughts

 One of the biggest problems with Swiped is that it didn't focus on any one subject enough to feel like you got much out of it.
-There are a lot of different way to discuss the nature of dating and how drastically it's changed in the past 10 years.
+There are a lot of different ways to discuss the nature of dating and how drastically it's changed in the past 10 years.
 So, it can be very difficult to cover them all in only 90 minutes.
-Swiped does a good enough job touching on as many different facets and sub-topics it can, but there were still some that were left out, like how dating scams can happen or how dating apps affect the less social male populations.
+Swiped does a good enough job touching on as many different facets and sub-topics as it can, but there were still some that were left out, like how dating scams can happen or how dating apps affect the less social male populations.
 Of the topics it does cover, it never quite goes into enough detail or shows all the different perspectives that may oppose the stereotypical scenario.

 9-13-2018-7-14-17-PM-1024x576.jpg

 Much like other HBO documentaries, Swiped is NOT an unbiased affair that is strictly for educational purposes.
-When the documentary team is speaking with groups of men or groups of women, the attitudes towards dating are all pretty similar with each other, regardless of their region of the US.
-There were interviews with frat-boys, players, and gay men who went out to night-clubs, which all provided a perspective of how the apps were used primarily to lead to sex and not lasting relationships.
+When the documentary team is speaking with groups of men or groups of women, the attitudes towards dating are all pretty similar to each other, regardless of their region of the US.
+There were interviews with frat boys, players, and gay men who went out to nightclubs, which all provided a perspective of how the apps were used primarily to lead to sex and not lasting relationships.
 Meanwhile, most of the interviews with women across the country of the same age group mostly focused on how men used the apps for sex or sending pictures of their genitals.
 There was one couple who met through Tinder that the documentary focused on for a moment, but then it proved to be a bit of a failure by the end of the movie.
 I would have liked to have seen more about why their relationship didn't work, or even a success story, if there was one.
-I would have liked to have seen the perspective of the lonely Incel male who wants something out of a date other than the typical frat-boy.
-I would have liked to have seen if there is any positive at all to these apps, because the documentary makes a very strong case for why they're terrible.
+I would have liked to have seen the perspective of the lonely Incel male who wants something out of a date other than the typical frat boy.
+I would have liked to have seen if there is any positive at all to these apps because the documentary makes a very strong case for why they're terrible.

-The only success story I saw was that of the dating apps and how they managed to become a billion-dollar industry.
+The only success story I saw was that of dating apps and how they managed to become a billion-dollar industry.
 However, since these people involved in this success story are part of wealthy corporations, they have to be the villains of the movie.
 While most of the interviews consist of a person answering questions and telling their story without any input from the interviewer, there are several moments in the documentary where the question of the interviewer is audible while talking to an executive or PR representative of one of these companies.
 They ask their question, the person responds in a way a corporate entity that is trying to avoid controversy would, and then a clip is shown debunking that statement and making the representative of that company look foolish.
-The film is not wrong for showing their dismissal of the various negatives of their apps, like how dating apps have led to violent and sexual assaults, or how there seemingly is no sufficient evidence to support that claim that dating apps actually help lead to lasting relationships.
+The film is not wrong for showing their dismissal of the various negatives of their apps, like how dating apps have led to violent and sexual assaults, or how there seemingly is no sufficient evidence to support the claim that dating apps actually help lead to lasting relationships.
 Nonetheless, there is a strong bias and agenda to Swiped, which, I believe, hinders the overall usefulness of the documentary.

 9-13-2018-7-12-21-PM-1024x576.jpg

 Part of the reason I think the Gamification section of the documentary was so interesting was because it was also the part of the film where the psychologists and sociologists were being interviewed the most.
-There's plenty of value in talking to the people who are actively using dating apps, but their perspective is not necessarily an informed one.
+There's plenty of value in talking to people who are actively using dating apps, but their perspective is not necessarily an informed one.
 While I was watching Swiped, I desperately wanted more breakdowns and more theorizing about the behavior of humans based on the current sub-topic of the film.
 As I've said in other documentary reviews, it all comes down to the formula of entertainment vs education.
 There have been plenty of HBO docs that I've watched over the years and they've tended towards the entertainment side more than anything else, and it's no different here.
 That being said, Swiped is at least still informative enough to give insight into a world I had no real interest in or knowledge of.
 In fact, it only further inscribed in my brain how I must be getting old because of how much I pitied the younger generation for how technology is changing their reality for the worse.

 9-13-2018-7-13-17-PM-1024x576.jpg